A. W. Sheldon: Background

 By 1880, problems from his war wounds became bad enough that he sought relief by moving south in hope of a more beneficial climate.
 To assist him in these efforts, Sheldon's friends found him a job as editor of the Sunday Baltimore Herald.
 While in Baltimore, Sheldon was recommended by William Pinkney Whyte for judicial appointment.
 This recommendation was then endorsed by Ulysses S. Grant, Roscoe Conkling, and prominent members of the New York and Baltimore legal profession.
 In the recommendation, Sheldon's friends noted he had "lately been addicted" to the newspaper business and wished to leave it.

 President Chester A. Arthur nominated Sheldon to replace Wilson W. Hoover as Associate Justice of the Arizona Territorial Supreme Court on March 30, 1883.
 At the time of the appointment, Sheldon's physicians were recommending he undergo surgery in New York before traveling to Arizona.
 Sheldon was concerned about the expected recovery time and instead chose to leave for the territory immediately, arriving to take his oath of office on May 15, 1883.
 Upon his arrival, he settled in Tucson, Arizona Territory and was assigned to Graham, Pima, and Pinal counties.
 In September 1883, Sheldon traveled to San Francisco, California and underwent a series of three operations to his hip and thigh.

-On November 5, 1883, Sheldon presided over Graham county's first district court session.
+On November 5, 1883, Sheldon presided over Graham County's first district court session.
 This was followed on January 7, 1884, by his joining with Chief Justice C. G. W. French and Justice Daniel H. Pinney for a session of the Arizona Territorial Supreme Court.
 While court records indicate that Sheldon "rendering decision" on several cases, the only surviving decision is a concurrence with Justice Pinney's decision in Dawson v.
 Lail, (1884) 1 Arizona 490.

 Following the Supreme Court session, Sheldon traveled to San Francisco for additional medical treatment.
-While there he died on January 31, 1884, in the Palace Hotel.
-There he was provided a funeral by a local veteran's association.
+While there, he died on January 31, 1884, in the Palace Hotel.
+He was provided a funeral by a local veterans' association.